urbanopt/urbanopt.github.io/opendss/opendss.md

 Follow these steps to run the OpenDSS workflow via the CLI:

 1. Create and run your project as you normal would, following the [usage examples](../usage/run_project.html#urbanopt-cli-usage-examples).
+Ensure you use a [feature file](../overview/definitions.md#feature-file) that includes the necessary electrical network configuration (e.g. `example_project_with_electric_network.json`).

 1. Post-process using the default post-processor to generate the feature_reports used by the OpenDSS workflow:
 	```bash